BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 - Individual product implementations not interoperable

 ### How it works
 A single private key is split into n key-shares that are distributed to several parties, devices or locations.
 When signing a transaction the required number of shares need to be coordinated into one valid signature.
-This relies on a cryptographic algorithm called [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing){:target="_blank"} after it's creator.
+This relies on a cryptographic algorithm called [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing){:target="_blank"} after its creator.

 ### Best practice